• Default font size

 A:

-According to the due diligence procedures set out in the Amendment Ordinance, which are based on the international standard required, account holders have to provide self-certifications to the reporting financial institution in respect of their personal information, including tax residence, for all new accounts.
-For pre-existing accounts, financial institutions will be required to conduct due diligence procedures to identify and verify the tax residence of the account holders.
-In case of doubt, self-certification from account holders will be sought.
+According to the due diligence procedures set out in the IRO, which are based on the international standard required, account holders and controlling persons have to provide self-certifications to the reporting financial institution in respect of their personal information, including tax residence, for all new accounts.
+For pre-existing accounts, financial institutions are required to conduct due diligence procedures to identify and verify the tax residence of the account holders and controlling persons.
+In case of doubt, self-certifications from account holders and controlling persons will be sought.
 Furthermore, financial institutions can opt to apply the due diligence procedures of new accounts to pre-existing accounts.
-In other words, an account holder may have to provide a self-certification to a reporting financial institution regarding the pre-existing accounts.
+In other words, an account holder and a controlling person may have to provide a self-certification to a reporting financial institution regarding the pre-existing accounts.

 back to top